Reading Test in THEA

-The THEA Reading test is one of the 3 sub-tests in the THEA exam, which is an undergraduate placement examination for freshman students enrolling in various colleges in the U.S. state of Texas.
+The Reading section is one of the 3 sub-tests included in THEA, which is an undergraduate placement examination for freshman students enrolling in various colleges in the U.S. state of Texas.
 This test is designed to measure the basic reading skills of the freshman students and determine if those match with what is expected for comprehending college-level reading material.
-This article describes all you need to know about the THEA Reading test, along with a description on the types of questions that will be posed in this test.
+This article describes all you need to know about this section, along with a description on the types of questions that will be posed in this test.

-The THEA Reading test is not timed separately, which means that the candidates must complete it within the total test-time that is allotted to them (which is 4 hours for the IBT format and 5 hours for the Quick test format).
+This section is not timed separately, which means that the candidates must complete it within the total test-time that is allotted to them (which is 4 hours for the IBT format and 5 hours for the Quick test format).
 This test is scored by scanning and counting the correct answers electronically, following which a total scaled score in the range of 100-300 is calculated.
 In order to pass this test, a minimum scaled score of 230 is required.
-This score is reported in the THEA score transcript.
+This score is reported in the score transcript.
 The candidates who fail this test may re-take it within 15 or 30 days of the original test date.
-A practice Reading test is available on the THEA website at www.thea.nesinc.com/ptread.htm.
+A practice test is available on the THEA website at www.thea.nesinc.com/ptread.htm.

-Types of Questions That Will Appear in the THEA Reading Test:
+Types of Questions That Will Appear in the Reading Test:

-The questions that appear in the THEA Reading test may belong to one of the following categories (not necessarily in the same order as listed here):
+The questions that appear in this test may belong to one of the following categories (not necessarily in the same order as listed here):

 - Main Idea/Purpose